DETAILED ACTION

 Mental Processes

-The claim recites limitations directed to receiving a premium for a usage-based insurance policy, the premium including an amount of funds stored in a user account associated with one of a user or a vehicle; receiving insurance information including a first cost per day and a first cost per mile for the usage-based insurance policy; iteratively: receiving driving data that indicates a start time, an end time, and a distance associated with a particular driving trip, and one or more driving behavior characteristics of the vehicle during the particular driving trip; receiving environmental condition data that indicates environmental conditions in which the vehicle operated during the particular driving trip; determining, based on the driving behavior characteristics and environmental conditions, one or more of a cost per day, and a cost per mile associated with the particular driving trip; determining, in substantially real-time during the particular driving trip, a current risk unit consumption rate for the vehicle; providing real-time feedback indicating the current consumption rate and one or more suggested modifications to reduce the consumption rate, such that changes in the driving behavior of the user during the trip result in a corresponding near real-time change in the indicated consumption rate; determining a cost of the particular driving trip based on a duration of the particular driving trip, the distance of the particular driving trip, and the determined cost per day and the determined cost per mile; reducing the amount of funds associated with the premium and stored in the user account by the cost of the particular driving trip and storing a balance of remaining funds in the user account.
+The claim recites limitations directed to receiving a premium for a usage-based insurance policy, the premium including an amount of funds stored in a user account associated with one of a user or a vehicle; receiving insurance information including a first cost per day and a first cost per mile for the usage-based insurance policy; iteratively: receiving driving data that indicates a start time, an end time, and a distance associated with a particular driving trip, and one or more driving behavior characteristics of the vehicle during the particular driving trip; receiving environmental condition data that indicates environmental conditions in which the vehicle operated during the particular driving trip; determining, based on the one or more driving behavior characteristics and environmental conditions, one or more of a cost per day, and a cost per mile associated with the particular driving trip; determining, in real-time during the particular driving trip, a current risk unit consumption rate for the vehicle based on the one or more driving behavior characteristics and the environmental conditions; providing, to a user of the vehicle, real-time feedback indicating the current risk unit consumption rate and one or more suggested modifications to reduce the risk unit consumption rate, continuously receiving updated driving behavior characteristic data during the particular driving trip, recalculating the current risk unit consumption rate based on the updated driving behavior characteristic data, and updating the real-time feedback provided to reflect the recalculated current risk unit consumption rate, such that changes in a driving behavior of the user during the particular driving trip result in a corresponding real-time change in the current risk unit consumption rate indicated; determining a cost of the particular driving trip based on a duration of the particular driving trip, the distance of the particular driving trip, and the determined cost per day and the determined cost per mile; reducing the amount of funds associated with the premium and stored in the user account by the cost of the particular driving trip and storing a balance of remaining funds in the user account.

 The limitation(s), as drafted, is/are a process that, under it’s broadest reasonable interpretation, covers performance of the limitation(s) in the mind.
 Although the claim refers to “one or more non-transitory computer-readable media” and “a processor”, nothing in the claim precludes the steps from practically being performed in the mind.
-For example, the claim encompasses the user manually receiving a premium for a usage-based insurance policy, the premium including an amount of funds stored in a user account associated with one of a user or a vehicle; receiving insurance information including a first cost per day and a first cost per mile for the usage-based insurance policy; iteratively: receiving driving data that indicates a start time, an end time, and a distance associated with a particular driving trip, and one or more driving behavior characteristics of the vehicle during the particular driving trip; receiving environmental condition data that indicates environmental conditions in which the vehicle operated during the particular driving trip; determining, based on the driving behavior characteristics and environmental conditions, one or more of a cost per day, and a cost per mile associated with the particular driving trip; determining, in substantially real-time during the particular driving trip, a current risk unit consumption rate for the vehicle; providing real-time feedback indicating the current consumption rate and one or more suggested modifications to reduce the consumption rate, such that changes in the driving behavior of the user during the trip result in a corresponding near real-time change in the indicated consumption rate; determining a cost of the particular driving trip based on a duration of the particular driving trip, the distance of the particular driving trip, and the determined cost per day and the determined cost per mile; reducing the amount of funds associated with the premium and stored in the user account by the cost of the particular driving trip and storing a balance of remaining funds in the user account.
-NOTE: (a) The claim is exclusively from the perspective of an “insurance system server”. (b) Although an “insurance system database” is referenced in the claim, the “insurance system database” merely interacts with the claimed “insurance system server” and does not perform any of the positively recited steps or acts required of the claimed invention. (c) Although a “telematics device in the vehicle” is referenced in the claim, the “telematics device in the vehicle” merely interacts with the claimed “insurance system server” and does not perform any of the positively recited steps or acts required of the claimed invention. (d) Although a “user interface” is referenced in the claim, the “user interface” merely interacts with the claimed “insurance system server” and does not perform any of the positively recited steps or acts required of the claimed invention.
+For example, the claim encompasses the user manually receiving a premium for a usage-based insurance policy, the premium including an amount of funds stored in a user account associated with one of a user or a vehicle; receiving insurance information including a first cost per day and a first cost per mile for the usage-based insurance policy; iteratively: receiving driving data that indicates a start time, an end time, and a distance associated with a particular driving trip, and one or more driving behavior characteristics of the vehicle during the particular driving trip; receiving environmental condition data that indicates environmental conditions in which the vehicle operated during the particular driving trip; determining, based on the one or more driving behavior characteristics and environmental conditions, one or more of a cost per day, and a cost per mile associated with the particular driving trip; determining, in real-time during the particular driving trip, a current risk unit consumption rate for the vehicle based on the one or more driving behavior characteristics and the environmental conditions; providing, to a user of the vehicle, real-time feedback indicating the current risk unit consumption rate and one or more suggested modifications to reduce the risk unit consumption rate, continuously receiving updated driving behavior characteristic data during the particular driving trip, recalculating the current risk unit consumption rate based on the updated driving behavior characteristic data, and updating the real-time feedback provided to reflect the recalculated current risk unit consumption rate, such that changes in a driving behavior of the user during the particular driving trip result in a corresponding real-time change in the current risk unit consumption rate indicated; determining a cost of the particular driving trip based on a duration of the particular driving trip, the distance of the particular driving trip, and the determined cost per day and the determined cost per mile; reducing the amount of funds associated with the premium and stored in the user account by the cost of the particular driving trip and storing a balance of remaining funds in the user account.
+NOTE: (a) The claim is exclusively from the perspective of an “insurance system server”. (b) Although an “insurance system database” is referenced in the claim, the “insurance system database” merely interacts with the claimed “insurance system server” and does not perform any of the positively recited steps or acts required of the claimed invention. (c) Although a “vehicle-based data source associated with the vehicle” is referenced in the claim, the “vehicle-based data source associated with the vehicle” merely interacts with the claimed “insurance system server” and does not perform any of the positively recited steps or acts required of the claimed invention. (d) Although a “user interface” is referenced in the claim, the “user interface” merely interacts with the claimed “insurance system server” and does not perform any of the positively recited steps or acts required of the claimed invention.

 The mere nominal recitation of technology (e.g., “one or more non-transitory computer-readable media”; “processor”) does not take the claim limitation out of the mental processes grouping.
 This/these limitation(s) recite a mental process.
 Thus, the claim recites an abstract idea.